pat119/c-projects-pli/README.md

 # Tree Compare
 - Simulate a tree-like structure, where a Tree object can have a list of "sibling" and "kid" trees.
 - User can add and remove sibling and children trees

+# Big Integers
+- Implemented operations on a data type called UInt256, which is a 256-bit unsigned integer data type.
+- Its internal representation contains an array of 8 uint32_t values
+- Addition, multiplication, conversion to hex, etc.

+# Word count
+- Word count program implemented in C and x86-64 assembly.
+- Counts the number of words in a given text file, recording number of occurrences, unique words, etc.
+- Functions implemented in both C and assembly

+# Cache simulator
+- Takes in a list of memory acccesses, and simulates what a cache based on certain parameters would do
+- Allows for write-allocate, no-write-allocate, write-through, write-back, etc.
+- Keeps track of various statistics (hits, misses, total cycles, etc.)

+# Parallel merge sort
+- Implementation of merge sort whose computation is parallelized with child processes
+- Uses fork/join model of computation
+- Example of concurrency with processes

+# Chat server
+- A chat client program that communicates asynchrously with a server in real-time
+- Application that allows for communication over a network (specifically TCP connections)
+- Uses concurrency and synchronization primitives to coordinate access to shared data